top of page

 Jim Oliver

 Jim Oliver (they/he/you-know-who) grew up in the woods among beautiful Legacy forests and is proud to still live among them again today.
-They have been a forest advocate since 2009, working with the Blue Mountains Biodiversity Project in eastern Oregon, the successful campaigns to save the Elliott State Forest in western Oregon and the McKay Community Forest in northern California, and the Tar Sands Blockade in east Texas.
+They have been a forest advocate since 2009, working with the Blue Mountains Biodiversity Project in eastern Oregon, the successful campaigns to save forests in western Oregon and the McKay Community Forest in northern California, and the Tar Sands Blockade in east Texas.
 Jim joined CRF in 2023 to develop CRF’s volunteer surveying program and coordinate CRF efforts in Thurston, King, Pierce, Grays Harbor, and Mason Counties.
 In their free time they enjoy gardening, basketball, backpacking, hot springs, and backpacking to hot springs.

 Nina Sarmiento